ruanformigoni/gameimage/README.md

 ## Install

-Download the appimage in the [releases](https://gitlab.com/formigoni/agape/-/releases) page.
+Download the appimage in the [releases](https://gitlab.com/formigoni/gameimage/-/releases) page.

 ## Usage

-Agape requires a directory set-up with the required files for the target platform, `./agape.AppImage` displays the following example:
+Gameimage requires a directory set-up with the required files for the target platform, `./gameimage.AppImage` displays the following example:

 ```
 -- Usage: